mlafleur/mlafleur.github.io/_posts/2003-11-04-keep-the-linux-outside.md

 ---
-Title: Keep The Linux Outside
+title: Keep The Linux Outside
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 Every once and a while I'm reminded why I respect Red Hat.
 I'm not a Linux fan but these guys are least &#8220;get it&#8221;.